The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

 a plurality of sensors (sensors 185 – multiple shown in Figure 1) disposed on the housing (Figure 1) and configured to obtain directional data, location data, and debris data (scan surroundings allowing it to move through the household 120); and

 Schaefer et al. discloses a cleaning device that combines an autonomous vacuum cleaner with an articulating arm with another suction opening.
 The articulating arm uniquely providing the ability to clean surfaces at a significant distance from or above the floor as well as surfaces close to the floor.
 Schaefer et al. does not disclose provide significant detail regarding the commonly known parts inside an autonomous vacuum cleaner.
 For example, Schaefer et al. doesn’t disclose that the fan is attached to, or includes, a motor.
 Another example, he doesn’t disclose how the debris passes through the device and is collected in a storage bin.
-It would have been obvious to one having ordinary skill before the effective filing date of the claimed invention that the Schaefer et al. device includes a motor to create suction that moves debris through the device and collects it in a storage bin because this operation is old and well known and is necessary for the device to operate as an autonomous vacuum cleaner.
+It would have been obvious common knowledge to one having ordinary skill before the effective filing date of the claimed invention that the Schaefer et al. device includes a motor to create suction that moves debris through the device and collects it in a storage bin because this operation is old and well known and is necessary for the device to operate as an autonomous vacuum cleaner.
 Additionally, Schaefer et al. discloses the operation of the device without specifically disclosing that the operation, such as navigation, image processing, and articulating arm operation, is controlled by the cited controller.
 It would have been obvious to one having ordinary skill before the effective filing date of the claimed invention that all operation disclosed by Schaefer et al. is controlled by the controller with the motivation to operate autonomously.
-Lastly, Schaefer et al. discloses a number of embodiments, it would have been an obvious matter of design choice to one having ordinary skill before the effective filing date of the claimed invention to combine the teachings of Schaefer et al. as presented to fill in missing elements (such as the fan 315) that are obviously present in other embodiments.
+Lastly, Schaefer et al. discloses a number of embodiments, it would have been an obvious matter of design choice to one having ordinary skill before the effective filing date of the claimed invention to combine the embodiments of Schaefer et al. as presented to fill in missing elements (such as the fan 315) that are obviously present in other embodiments.

 The Schaefer et al. device is specifically configured for cleaning households.
 However, it is obvious that the articulating arm feature would be advantageous for environments other than households to clean debris from areas other than the floor.
 The reference Kirch discloses that it is common knowledge that “these conventional vacuum cleaners are not suitable for working in grain silos where a gaseous atmosphere is formed from the fermentation of waste, resulting in a high risk of explosion.”
 Kirch discloses an invention that aims to create an explosion-proof suction device, that includes an explosion-proof motor integral with a turbine, to create the suction force.
 The reference Brock discloses a vacuum cleaner with an explosion-proof design that includes an explosion-proof motor, explosion-proof switches, explosion-proof housing, and electrically conductive wheels that allow the device to always be grounded.
 Therefore, motivated to allow the Schaefer et al. device to operate in environments where a spark or static discharge could ignite an explosion, it would have been obvious to one having ordinary skill before the effective filing date of the claimed invention to modify the Schaefer et al. device to include, at the least, an explosion-proof motor and an explosion-proof enclosure, in combination with the additional details taught by Kirch and Brock.